The Jazz Singer

 Is The Jazz Singer worth watching?

-Where can I watch The Jazz Singer online?
+Where can I find The Jazz Singer parents guide and age rating?

 Expert Consensus